njakub/kaz-mielony/src/content/recipes/marilyn-monroe/marilyn-broiled-liver-carrots.md

 12. **Eat as Monroe did**: Alternate bites of the rich, mineral-flavored liver with the sweet crunch of raw carrot.

-## Marilyn's Discipline

-This meal represents Monroe's attempt at nutritional discipline - liver being one of the most nutrient-dense foods available, providing iron, vitamin A, and protein.
-The raw carrots added fiber and natural sweetness while keeping calories low.

-The combination is admittedly challenging, requiring a strong constitution and perhaps reflecting Monroe's complex relationship with food and her body image during Hollywood's golden age.

 **Note**: Ensure liver is from a reputable source and cooked to at least 160°F (71°C) internal temperature for food safety.